TurboGears/tgcloud/README.md

-Using the tools here, you will be provided with a fully functional Ubuntu 14.10 virtual machine, running Python 3.4 in a virtualenv (that will always be active when you "vagrant ssh" in), TurboGears packages preinstalled (and reinstallable from local), along with PostgreSQL.
+Using the tools here, you will be provided with a fully functional Ubuntu 14.10 virtual machine, running Python 3.4 in a virtualenv (that will always be active when you "vagrant ssh" in), TurboGears packages preinstalled (and reinstallable from local), along with PostgreSQL or MySQL (depending on your configuration).

 Getting Started
 ===============